nimbella/nimbella-training/5-python/pres.md

   - `get.py` read a key
   - `set.py` set a key
   - `rem.py` delete a key
-    - changed name, `del` is a reserved work in python!!!
+    - changed name, `del` is a reserved word in python!!!
   - `all.py`  returns all the key
     - well, first page actually